websocket-rails/websocket-rails/README.md

 If you haven't done so yet, check out the [Project Page](http://danknox.github.com/websocket-rails/) to get a feel for the project direction.
 Feedback is very much appreciated.
 Post an issue on the issue tracker or [shoot us an email](mailto:support@threedotloft.com) to give us your thoughts.

+** Find us on IRC #websocket-rails **

+I just opened up an IRC channel on freenode.
+Stop by #websocket-rails if you would like to chat.

 ## Recent Updates

 Check out the [CHANGELOG](https://github.com/DanKnox/websocket-rails/blob/master/CHANGELOG.md) to find out what's new.